groonga/gcs.groonga.org/docs/tutorial/index.md

 You can research the endpoints for your search domain, by the following command:

     $ gcs-describe-domain --domain-name example

+For the server running as a service:

+    $ sudo -u gcs -H gcs-describe-domain --domain-name example

 ## How to search documents {#how-to-search-documents}